What to Eat in Barcelona: Local Dishes, Tapas and Catalan Food

 What food is Barcelona famous for?

-Barcelona is known for Catalan specialities like pa amb tomàquet (tomato bread), esmorzar de forquilla (fork breakfast), fideuà, escalivada and fresh seafood, alongside tapas culture and local DO wines and cava.
+Barcelona is known for Catalan specialities like pa amb tomàquet, esmorzar de forquilla, fideuà, escalivada, bombas, fresh seafood, tapas culture, local wines, cava and vermut.

 What is typical Catalan food, and how is it different from Spanish food?

 Catalan cuisine has its own identity rooted in the Mediterranean, local markets and the seasons.
-While you'll find familiar Spanish dishes like jamón and patatas bravas, Catalonia has unique traditions — the fork breakfast, calçots, escalivada and indigenous wines you won't easily find elsewhere.
+While you will find familiar Spanish dishes like jamón and patatas bravas, Catalonia has unique traditions such as pa amb tomàquet, the fork breakfast, escalivada, calçots, fideuà and local wines.

 What should I eat on my first day in Barcelona?

-Start with pa amb tomàquet, a plate of Iberian ham and Catalan cheese, and a glass of vermut.
-Many of our guests book a food tour on their first evening to get their bearings before exploring on their own.
+Start with pa amb tomàquet, a plate of Iberian ham or Catalan cheese, a few small tapas, and a glass of vermut or local wine.
+A food tour on your first evening can also help you understand what to order for the rest of your trip.

 Eat Barcelona like a local

 Small groups.
 Guides born and raised in the city.
-The neighbourhoods that matter.
-Let us show you ours.
+Tapas, markets, wine, Catalan traditions and the food stories that make Barcelona different.

 Book your Barcelona food tour